‘The Last Dark Continent’

-This thesis expands the definition of modern logistics by locating its emergence in transatlantic slavery and its network of intercontinental commodity chains that enabled large-scale integrated capitalist production.
-My research asks what fresh insights this knowledge could bring to the nature of capital and its ongoing transformation in the logistics revolution?
-This thesis examines the historic position of Africa and the Gulf of Guinea in particular (the region from which the majority of slave voyages departed) as a frontier geography whose construction was critical to the transformation of global capital.
-I hypothesise that our contemporary logistical turn repeats a dependency on an imaginary of the Gulf of Guinea as a logistical coastline, that has been present since global trade coalesced into being out of the greed, filth, and intimate violence of the transatlantic slave trade.
-My practice-led research creates intersections between critical urban studies, genealogies of logistics, and black feminist theory, to provide a framework for architectural analysis and experimentation in black aesthetic and political practice.
+This thesis examines the position of Africa and the Gulf of Guinea as a frontier geography that throughout history has been critical to the transformation of global capital and the production of space.
+I hypothesise that the contemporary forces of planetary urbanisation are driven by logistical calculations that reveal an imaginary of Africa's Guinea coast as a logistical coastline, that has been present since our system of global trade coalesced into being out of the greed, filth, and intimate violence of the transatlantic slave trade.
+My research seeks to centre the African predicament in the logistical turn of capital within a wider field on black studies.
+Adopting a transdisciplinary approach my practice led research creates intersections between the discourse on critical urban studies, genealogies of logistics, and black feminist theory, to provide a framework for architectural analysis and experimentation in black aesthetic and political practice.